Death Stranding: What we know about Hideo Kojima's mind-melting next game

-Hideo Kojima's new project, Death Stranding, has raised our eyebrows so high they're basically falling off our skull.
+Hideo Kojima's new project, Death Stranding, has raised our eyebrows so much they're basically flying off of our collective skulls.

 Kojima has set a high bar for weirdness with the twists and turns fans loved in the Metal Gear Solid series.
 Since departing the franchise, he's set his sights on a new project: the PlayStation 4-exclusive Death Stranding.
-Outside Kojima Productions and the halls of Sony, concrete details about Death Stranding are sparse.
+Outside Kojima Productions and the halls of Sony, concrete details about Death Stranding have been relatively sparse.

-The occasional interview and stunning trailer have offered some ideas about what Death Stranding will actually play like, but until then, we only know what it feels like.
-And what it feels like is a bizarre trip through horror, ecological concerns, parenting, invisible monsters and a wonderfully-rendered Norman Reedus.

-Kojima has teased another update for Death Stranding on May 29, with a livestream over at Twitch switching on early and broadcasting creepy, inky hands.
+However, after a brief livestream over at Twitch broadcasting creepy, inky hands on May 29, Kojima revealed yet another trailer to go with Death Stranding's previous four -- but this time, we got a release date.
+We're not too much wiser about how the story will play out, but we do have a better understanding of how it will play and, importantly, when we can get our hands on it: Nov.
+8, 2019.

 What is Death Stranding?